priyanshutariyal02/priyanshutariyal02/README.md

 # 💫 About Me:
-Hi, I’m a passionate Software Developer from India 🇮🇳
+Hi, I’m a Software Developer from India 🇮🇳
 Currently diving deep into advanced backend development with **Node.js**, **TypeScript**, and **API integration**, while also mastering deployment using **Docker** and **Google Cloud**.

 I love building real-world applications that solve real problems.